nationalarchives/dri-data-migration/docs/export.md

 - [Examples](#examples)
 - [Mapping](export-mapping.md)

-Runs process to generate JSON files from the extracted and transformed data (staging database).
-Data is split into groups by variation within the asset: redacted and unredacted.
+Runs process to generate JSON and/or XML files from the extracted and transformed data (staging database).
+If data is exported into JSON files, then it is split into groups by variation within the asset: redacted and unredacted.
 Assumption is made that all values across grouped unredacted variations are identical.\
 Command: `export`

 ## Diagram